oneoffcoder/books/sphinx/python-dothis/source/misc-pandas.rst

 When operating over Pandas dataframes, avoid row-by-row Python loops.
 Prefer vectorized Pandas or NumPy operations. ``apply`` can be useful, but it is usually not the fastest option.

+In dataframe code, the highest-leverage improvement is usually moving work from Python-level row iteration into array-oriented operations.
+That shift tends to improve both performance and clarity because the code starts describing whole-column transformations.

 Don't do this
 ^^^^^^^^^^^^^